 Revenue Recognition - We recognize revenue when persuasive evidence of a sales arrangement exists, delivery occurs or services are rendered, the sales price is fixed or determinable and collectability is reasonably assured.
 When a sales arrangement contains multiple elements, such as the sale of advertising and other services, we allocate revenue to each element based upon its relative fair value.
 We report revenue net of sales and other taxes collected from our customers.

-Our primary sources of revenue are from the sale of print, broadcast and digital advertising and the sale of newspapers.
+Our primary sources of revenue are from the sale of print, broadcast and digital advertising, retransmission fees received from cable operators and satellite carriers and newspaper subscription fees.

 Revenue recognition policies for each source of revenue are as follows.